jack9966qk/INFO20002-Project/Hypothesis.md

 - [Julian] What Australian city has the most number of international travellers visiting?

-- [Rahul] What are the top 5 most used airlines by International travellers to get to Australia?
+- [Rahul x] What are the top 5 most used airlines by International travellers to get to Australia?

 - [Rahul] What is the most common route taken by international travellers to get to Australia?